5-Star Stocks Poised to Pop: Telefonica

 |Industry||Integrated telecom services|

-On CAPS, 97% of the 1,084 members who have rated Telefonica believe the stock will outperform the S&P 500 going forward.
+On CAPS, 97% of the 807 members who have rated Telefonica believe the stock will outperform the S&P 500 going forward.
 These bulls include TrickyFerret78 and All-Star tenmiles, who is ranked in the top 0.05% of our community.

 At the time this article was published Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
 The Fool owns shares of Telefonica.
 Motley Fool newsletter services have recommended buying shares of Vodafone.
 Try any of our Foolish newsletter services free for 30 days.We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Fool's disclosure policy always gets a perfect score.